HackMeGG/windows-setup/readme-eng.md

 - **To revert** the changes, change the DWORD **Value** data to **0**.

 #### 35. Disabling Hyper-V:
 Hyper-V is a virtualization tool embedded in Windows.
 Unfortunately, Hyper-V can conflict with third-party apps on your PC, including other virtualization tools such as VMWare Workstation, VirtualBox, and emulators.
-As a result, you may encounter the Hyper-V detected error when trying to launch an app, PC games, or hardware tuning utilities.
+As a result, you may encounter the Hyper-V error when trying to launch an app, games, or hardware tuning utilities.
 So, if you need to use third-party virtualization software, including VMware WorkStation and Virtual Box, you must disable the Hyper-V Hypervisor.
 - To disable:
   - WIN+R -> cmd -> **bcdedit /set hypervisorlaunchtype off**
 - To enable: